Skip to product information

 Bugs & Butterflies UK

-Cydno Longwing Butterfly | Heliconius cydno PUPAE
+Cydno Longwing Butterfly (Heliconius cydno) | PUPAE

-Cydno Longwing Butterfly | Heliconius cydno PUPAE
+Cydno Longwing Butterfly (Heliconius cydno) | PUPAE

+Heliconius cydno, commonly known as the Cydno Longwing, is a butterfly in the Nymphalidae family that has often been the subject studies of mimicry and speciation.
+It is native to Central and South America, inhabiting tropical forests and forest edges where its host Passionvine plants and specialist nectar plants thrive.
 Adult Heliconius cydno butterflies exhibit striking wing patterns that vary geographically.
-Typically, they have deep metallic blue wings with white or cream bands and spots, complemented by touches of orange or red on the forewings in some populations.
+Typically, they have deep metallic blue-black wings with white or cream bands and spots, complemented by touches of orange or red on the forewings in some populations.
 Their bright coloration serves as a warning signal to predators, as these butterflies are unpalatable due to the toxins they acquire from their larval host plants.
+Heliconius cydno is known to use various Passiflora hosts in nature, but will breed readily using P. caerulea in captivity.

-Host plants: Passionvines (Passiflora)
+Host plants: Passionvines (Passiflora).

 Difficulty: Easy (2/10)